Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Introduction

+The system \eqref{E:Burgers}-\eqref{E:Burgers-IC} describes the evolution of the macroscopic particle density $\rho$ of the TASEP started from the initial configuration where each site of $\bbZ$ is independently empty with probability $z$; see \cite{Bala_Cato_Sepp_06} for details.
+In terms of \eqref{E:VarId}, the characteristic direction is the unique direction along which the first two terms on the right-hand sides essentially cancel out.
+For any other direction, these terms together contribute linearly in $k$ and, consequently, the fluctuations are of order $k^{1/2}$.
+Thus, the $\G_\bfv^z$-process exhibits a mix of KPZ and Gaussian behavior, which will also be reflected in our central moments in Section \ref{S:Res}.

+Via the coupling of the weights in \eqref{E:Coup}, the bulk LPP process $\G$ can be studied by comparison with the increment-stationary version $\G^z$ with advantageously chosen boundary parameter.
+Through an early instance of this coupling approach, \cite[Corollary 7.2]{Bala_Cato_Sepp_06} derived tail bounds for the $\G$-process, which can be equivalently stated as the following central moment\footnote{In \eqref{E:CMBd}, the centering $k$ is different from the mean $\bbE[\G_{(m_k, n_k)}]$ at least for large enough $k$; see Lemma \ref{LIncRTLB} ahead.
+Thus, the term \emph{central moment} is used in this work in a more general sense than usual.} bound: With $1 \le p < 3/2$ and the sequence $(m_k, n_k)$ as above,

+for some constant $C_0 > 0$ depending on $p$ and $z$.
+Again for the Poisson LPP, the earlier work \cite[p.\ 24]{Cato_Groe_06} observed an analogous bound in the case $p = 1$.

-Further adaptations applied the coupling method to various other integrable KPZ-class models including the KPZ equation \cite{bala-quas-sepp}, the log-gamma polymer \cite{sepp-12-aop-corr} and its inhomogeneous generalization \cite{kang-19-phd}, the asymmetric simple exclusion process (ASEP) \cite{bala-sepp-08ALEA, bala-sepp-aom}, the O'Connell-Yor polymer with fixed temperature \cite{sepp-valk-10} and in the intermediate disorder regime \cite{more-sepp-valk-14}, the Bernoulli LPP with strict-strict paths \cite{ciec-geor-19}, and the four fundamental integrable lattice polymers \cite{chau-noac-18b}.
-In the span of these works, the coupling method technically advanced relative to the state of the art in \cite{bala-cato-sepp} mainly in the following respects.
-First, in the bulk setting, article \cite{more-sepp-valk-14} discovered a coupling argument for optimally bounding the first absolute central moment from below, which readily yields optimal-order lower bounds for all higher-degree central moments, thanks to Jensen's inequality.
-Second, the PhD thesis \cite{kang-19-phd} extended the power in the optimal-order bulk central moments upper bounds from $3/2$ up to $2$ (variance) with a logarithmic weakening at $2$.
+Further adaptations applied the coupling method in various KPZ-class models including the asymmetric simple exclusion process (ASEP) \cite{Bala_Sepp_09, Bala_Sepp_10}, the O'Connell--Yor polymer with fixed temperature \cite{Sepp_Valk_10} and in the intermediate disorder regime \cite{More_Sepp_Valk_14}, the KPZ equation \cite{Bala_Quas_Sepp_11}, the log-gamma polymer \cite{Sepp_12_corr} and its inhomogeneous generalization \cite{Kang_19_PhD}, the beta, inverse-beta and strict-weak polymers \cite{Chau_Noac_18b} and the Bernoulli LPP with strict-strict paths \cite{Ciec_Geor_19}.
+In the span of these works, the strength of the central moment bounds (in comparison to \eqref{E:VarBd} and \eqref{E:CMBd}) advanced mainly in the following respects.
+First, in the bulk setting, article \cite{More_Sepp_Valk_14} discovered a coupling argument for optimally bounding the first absolute central moment from below, which again yields optimal-order lower bounds for all higher central moments via Jensen's inequality.
+(Proposition \ref{P:BlkCMLB} ahead records these these lower bounds for the exponential LPP).
+Second, the PhD thesis \cite{Kang_19_PhD} extended the upper limit of the power $p$ in the bulk central moments upper bounds from $3/2$ up to $2$ with a logarithmic weakening at $2$.